Calibrating Local Volatility Models with Stochastic Drift and Diffusion: Supplementary computations

-\paragraph{Acknowledgments} The authors are grateful to Dooheon Lee and Kisun Yoon for numerous enlightening discussions and guidance about the theoretical foundations of this paper.
+\paragraph{Acknowledgments} The authors are grateful to the reviewers and the editor for their valuable comments that have helped us improve the paper substantially.
+The authors are indebted to Dooheon Lee and Kisun Yoon for numerous enlightening discussions and guidance about the theoretical foundations of this paper.
 The authors would also like to thank Agus Sudjianto for supporting this research, and Vijayan Nair for suggestions, feedback, and discussion regarding this work.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of Wells Fargo Bank, N.A., its parent company, affiliates and subsidiaries.

 {}